Topological biomarkers for real-time detection of epileptic seizures: Introduction

-In this work, we propose a novel computational technique for the real-time tracking and detection of epileptic seizures from raw neurophysiological recordings.
-The key of our method is the identification of topological biomarkers that successfully capture the changes in the brain dynamics associated to epilepsy.
+In this work, we propose a novel technique for real-time tracking and detection of epileptic seizures from raw neurophysiological recordings.
+The key to our method is the identification of topological biomarkers that successfully capture the changes in brain dynamics associated with epilepsy.
 The time-evolving behaviour of brain activity is geometrically encoded in terms of the \textit{sliding-window embedding} of the multivariate time series derived from the simultaneously recorded channels.
-We extract topological features from the signals via the computation of the persistent homology of the time-varying point clouds obtained from the sequential embeddings in a high dimensional Euclidean space.
-The evolution of the dynamics is represented in a path of persistence diagrams---the output of persistent homology calculation---whose approximate first derivative quantifies the different states of the brain activity (c.f. \cite[Section 4]{FBMG21}).
-Concretely, the values of the first derivative are in correspondence with the amount of change in the global neural activity, where high values indicate the start and end points of an epileptic seizure.
-The same procedure applied to a discriminative sliding-window embedding for each channel (using Takens delay embedding's theory \cite{Tak81}) may capture the specific channel(s) where the seizure starts and/or generalizes (see Figure \ref{fig:CC}).
-We also show that the \textit{total persistence} \cite{ST20}---a numerical topological summary computed from persistence diagrams---is sensitive to the presence of an epileptic seizure.
-This approach provides a scalable computational procedure to track the simultaneous evolution of raw neurophysiological recordings in real-time, that is robust to noise due to the \textit{stability} property of persistent homology \cite{cohen2005stability}.
-We present the results of our methods in patients under a wide range of clinical situations---from focal to global seizures---and types of neurophysiological data---from scalp and intracranial EEG to MEG---.
-Remarkably, we obtain high accuracy in detection of ictal states over the different conditions, showing a robust mechanism for detection of the intrinsic signature present in seizure dynamic.
+We extract topological features from the signals by computing the persistent homology of the time-varying point clouds obtained from the sequential embeddings in a high-dimensional Euclidean space.
+The evolution of the dynamics is represented in a path of \textit{persistence diagrams} --- the output of the persistence homology calculation --- whose approximate first derivative quantifies the different states of brain activity.
+Specifically, the values of the first derivative correspond to the amount of change in global neural activity, with high values indicating the start and end points of an epileptic seizure.
+The same procedure applied to a discriminative sliding window embedding for each channel (using the theory of Takens' delay embedding \cite{Tak81}) is able to capture the specific channel(s) where the seizure starts and/or generalises).
+We also show that the \textit{total persistence} \cite{ST20} --- a numerical topological summary computed from persistence diagrams --- is sensitive to the presence of an epileptic seizure.